Priyanshusinhaa/Super-Circuit/README.md

 2. Choose a circuit from the library (Images are attached below).
 Suppose, you choose Circuit 3
 3. Go to the repo of Circuit3 and download circuit3.py
-4. call the class methods by below commands
+4. Call the class function by below commands

 ##### Although, I recommand you to install it in virtual environment.
 It will help you to develop your project independently.
 Below are examples of how to use it.